 Reinstall your driver (Windows Update often breaks tablet driver settings, reinstallation helps).

 Wacom tablets: if you get straight lines at the beginnings of the strokes, first try to update your driver: it should be fixed in 6.3.34-3.
 If it doesn’t work, disable/minimize “double-click distance” in Wacom settings.

-XP-Pen tablets, pressure being uneven: either switch to Windows 8+ Pointer, or disable Windows Ink in XP-Pen settings.
+XP-Pen tablets, pressure being uneven: either switch to Windows 8+ Pointer (Windows Ink) in, or disable Windows Ink in XP-Pen settings.

 Which OS do you use?